a0xnirudh/docs/pages/Managing Challenges/solve_challenge.md

 summary: Solving a challenge in kurukshetra requires modifying the existing piece of code to patch the vulnerability present in it without modifying its functionality i.e. once the patching is done, functionality should still be retained.
 ---

 Once installation is done, anyone with a Google account can login to the framework (and by default only the first logged in user after the installation is given the admin permissions.
-All the other users are normal users unless one of the admins manually promoted another user to admin via the framework dashboard.)
+All the other users are normal users unless one of the admins manually promotes another user to admin via the framework dashboard.)

 ### Listing challenges